 - When he was 2 years old, I thought my son was a natural cook because he was addicted to spoons, till I read Talent is overrated

-- My girls love to cook with me, sometimes they don’t eat, can’t eat the things we’ve made like my granary pizza…. sorry no pictures yet.
-I’ll try and repeat the miserable feat and tell
+- My daughters love to cook with me – sometimes they don’t eat, can’t eat the things we’ve made like my granary pizza…. sorry no pictures, there’s no need to repeat the miserable feat

 - I dispel the myth that all Black people can dance

 - I’m constantly craving something

 - I hate to throw things away.
-I’m a proud collector of many a thing – buttons, cookbooks and other ‘stuff’
+I’m a proud collector of many a thing – buttons, cookbooks and other ‘things’

-- I’d rather shop for veg than shoes
+- I love to shop.
+I’d rather shop for veg than shoes

 - You’ll find me headed to the ‘sales aisles’ when I go into a home shop

 - I almost always have a pen(cil) and notebook with me

-- I vacillate between absolute organized chaos (my kids are my excuse) and compulsive cleaning
+- I vacillate between absolute organized chaos (my children used to be my excuse) and compulsive cleaning

 - I love combinations – food, talk and photos, what more could a girl wish for?
 Don’t ask me or I’ll tell